"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Jimmy soon appeared again on TV when Little Richard's band backed the singers Buddy & Stacey

-as they performed their version of the Junior Walker & The All Stars hit "Shotgun".
+who performed their version of the Junior Walker & The All Stars hit "Shotgun".

 To see the clip, just type "Hendrix Stacey" on YouTube (check out the superb Junior Walker original also!).